Asynchronousx/GTA5-Online-Public-Solo-Session/README.md

 * Open the folder where <b>GTA5PublicSoloSession.sln</b> is located and open it as a project solution
 * Run the debug/release, and use the application.

+#### Security
+The .exe file in the release is encrypted with SHA256RSA and with auth token.
+Obviously, neither the manifesto nor the key are into this repository.
+Feel free to scan the file aswell.

 #### Will I get banned for using this?
 <b>Absolutely NO!</b> Firewall blockage and rules are <b>EXTERNAL</b> from any GTA5 files.